 Book now: Palm Court at The Langham

-The Petersham, Covent Garden
+Gallery at The Savoy, Covent Garden

 What: There’s a reason the afternoon tea at The Savoy is world famous – it’s in quite the setting.
-You’ll be seated under a large glass dome in the hotel’s Thames Foyer, where a pianist will play music as you drink and dine.
+You’ll be seated under a large glass dome in the hotel’s Gallery, where a pianist will play music as you drink and dine.
 The menu features a spread of sandwiches, as well as other savoury bites, like a parsnip and Parmesan savoury cake with pesto.
 Scones are served warm, and there are both plain and raisin included, and the cakes are a signature selection of The Savoy pastry teams’ favourites, including pistachio and red plum cake, and citrus choux.
 This isn’t one to miss.

 Where: Strand, WC2R 0EU

-Book now: The Savoy
+Book now: Gallery at The Savoy

 Palm Court at The Ritz, Mayfair